Colsai/scott_data606/README.md

 Using a similar technique to scraping work plan summaries based on paragraph tags, all existing Reports are added to a pandas dataframe, and exported into .csv.

 ### Results
-These are the total numbers of work plans/reports:
+These are the total numbers of work plans/reports: <br>
 ![image](https://user-images.githubusercontent.com/70355052/184550128-cb9723ad-3fdb-4085-a08c-389a8fe0255c.png)

 ### Text Cleaning/Tokenization